First Lutheran Classical School Board of Directors

 Joe joined our board in 2017 and also serves as development director.
 He is a former executive in commercial banking and real estate investments and now has an expert witness practice in the areas of commercial real estate and real estate finance.
 Joe has a BBA from Baylor and an MBA from the University of Texas.
 He is a licensed real estate broker in the states of Montana and Washington.
 Joe has long been involved with ministry leadership and consulting since he was ordained as a deacon in another evangelical denomination in 1984.
 He has served in spiritual leadership in five churches and been involved in starting two successful churches, including one where he was the church planter.
 He has provided consulting, board service, finance, facilities and start up advice to many churches and Christian ministries and schools, including critical start up help as part time EVP and board member of Theopolis Institute, a Biblical institute and pastoral training program located in Birmingham, Alabama.
 Joe and his wife Kim have two adult children, to whom they provided an education that involved public and Christian schools, as well as home schooling.
 Their daughter is a graduate of New Saint Andrews College, a Classical Christian College located in Moscow, Idaho, where Joe was formerly a member of the Advancement Advisory Council and participated in long term strategic planning.

 Leah wears a variety of "hats" in her life, but her favorite ones are being a wife and mother.
 Her son, Marcus, is a student at First Lutheran Classical School, and he loves school!
 He had the "best day ever!" on the first day of school.
 Leah's husband Denny is a retired nurse anesthetist and big game outfitter/guide.
 Ever appreciative of education, Leah returned to school to study early childhood education at Concordia University, St. Paul, MN.
-Leah previously taught preschool at First Lutheran Church for three- and four-year-olds two mornings a week.
+Leah previously taught preschool at First Lutheran Church for three- and four-year-olds two mornings a week, and is now the kindergarten and first grade teacher at FLCS.
 Leah and her family are long-time members of First Lutheran Church.
 Leah is the First Lutheran Classical School Admission and Enrollment Director.

 Sierra is a life-time member of First Lutheran Church.
 She is married to Lincoln, and has two children, both of whom are students at FLCS.
 Sierra has her bachelor's degree in Exercise Science and currently works at Clinical Research and Consulting.
 She joined the school board in 2008, two years before her son was to start kindergarten.
 The classical model jumped out at her as a great way for children to learn.
 The driving force behind her work for the FLCS board is to ensure that children have the opportunity to hear God's Word and receive a great education.
 Watching God grow the school over the years has been rewarding, and it is exciting to see what God has in store for the years to come!